Managua: Origins

-Nicaragua was inhabited by Paleo-Indians as far back as 12,000 BC.
+Managua (and the entire area of Nicaragua) was inhabited by Paleo-Indians as far back as 12,000 BC.
 The ancient footprints of Acahualinca are 2,100-year-old fossils discovered along the shores of Lake Managua.
 Other archeological evidence, mainly in the form of ceramics and statues made of volcanic stone, like the ones found on the island of Zapatera, and petroglyphs found on Ometepe island, contribute to the increasing knowledge of Nicaragua's ancient history.

+The Spanish historian Gonzalo Fernández de Oviedo y Valdés visited the indigenous town of Managua in 1529, though it was located at a slightly different site than the modern city.
+According to Oviedo, Managua had a population of 40,000 people at the time, and was able to mobilize 10,000 archers.
+He also noted that it didn't have just one central plaza, but rather several successive plazas spread along the lakeside with intervals between each.

 Early history

 Founded as a pre-Columbian fishing town, the city was incorporated in 1819 and given the name Leal Villa de Santiago de Managua.
 Efforts to make Managua the capital of Nicaragua began in 1824, after the Central American nations formally attained their independence from Spain.
 Nicaragua became an independent nation in 1838.
 Managua's location between the rival cities of León and Granada made it a logical compromise site.
 Hence, Managua was officially selected as the nation's capital in 1852.